better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 ### How are projects different from repositories?

 In Radicle, local Git repositories are published and shared as [projects][pr].
+This is done via the Radicle monorepo on your machine, which pulls in updates to your local working copies, and stores them as Git objects.
+A client (like Radicle Upstream) then publishes changes to your monorepo to the Radicle network, making it available to your network of connected peers.

-Projects contain all files of a repository and their revision history.
-Projects also have associated metadata such as a name and description.
+Projects contain all files of a Git repository and their revision history, but they also have associated Radicle-speciifc metadata such as a name and description.

 Each project carries a unique, shareable peer-to-peer identitifer known as a **Radicle ID**.

 ![Radicle ID][ri]

-A project also includes the identities of all its [maintainers][ma].
+A project also includes the Radicle identities of all its [maintainers][ma].
 Maintainers are people with designated rights over the project's metadata.
-At this point in time, the person who creates the project is considered its sole maintainer, but multiple maintainers will be able to be added in the future.
+At this point in time, the person who creates the project in Radicle is considered its sole maintainer, but multiple maintainers will be able to be added in the future.

 To read more about how projects are designed are replicated across the Radicle network, head to our [How it Works][hw] section.